-Eating the market research software elephant
+Eating a market research software elephant...

-The idea of implementing a new platform into your insights team might feel daunting, but often successful groups take an agile, iterative approach.
+The idea of implementing a new platform into your insights team all at once might feel daunting, but often, successful teams take an agile, iterative approach.
 Start with a small project, get some great results for your internal customers and then go wider.